daveotengo/amalitec-ecom/README.md

 # Amalitec Ecommerce Application:
 # Name of Author : David Oteng

-This Standalone Spring boot project demonstrates the crud operations on Order services using GraphQL as API.
+This Standalone Spring boot project demonstrates the crud operations on Ecom services using GraphQL as API.

 ## 1. In Memory H2 Database is used.
-    So you can modify application.properies as per your database.
+    So you can modify application.yml as per your database.

 ## 2. Running as a Packaged Application (Following ways)
     Way-1 :